Detecting active L\'evy particles using differential dynamic microscopy: Summary and discussion

 \section{Summary and discussion}

-In this article, we generalized the differential dynamic microscopy method to detect and characterize active L\'evy particles.
+In this article, we generalize the differential dynamic microscopy method to detect and characterize active L\'evy particles.
 We first analyze the asymptotic behavior of the intermediate scattering function of active L\'evy particles.
 We show that the ISF follows a scaling $k^{\mu-1}\tau$ over a wide range of $k$ with $2<\mu<3$, which differs qualitatively from the scaling $k^2\tau$ of classical run-and-tumble particles at small wave numbers.
-The oscillation of the ISF of ALPs persists at length scales of the order $10\ell_p$, where the ISF of RTPs converges to an exponential function.
+The oscillation of the ISF of ALPs persists at length scales of the order $10\ell_p$, if the speed variability is small, where the ISF of RTPs converges to an exponential function.
 This allows us to detect the difference between ALPs and RTPs in experiments.
-To demonstrate an application of ISF, we calculate the mean squared displacement of ALPs from its analytical ISF, which is exact for all time $t$ and exponent $\mu>2$.
-The exact analytical expression of MSD clearly shows the crossover from a ballistic $t^2$ regime and a superdiffusive $t^{4-\mu}$ regime for $2<\mu<3$.
+We show that a finite tumble time only rescales the effective time on large scales, given that the mean tumble time is finite.
+We analyze the effect of speed variability and show that it suppresses differences between ALPs and RTPs for $\sigma_v/\bar{v}\gtrsim 0.3$.
+To demonstrate an application of the ISF, we calculate the mean squared displacement of ALPs from its analytical ISF, which is exact for all time $t$ and exponent $\mu>2$.
+The exact analytical expression of MSD clearly shows the crossover between a ballistic $t^2$ regime and a superdiffusive $t^{4-\mu}$ regime for $2<\mu<3$.

 Then we propose a protocol to measure and analyze the ISFs of active particles from experiments.
 To capture the asymptotic behavior of ISFs, data with multiple wavenumber $k$ ranging over lengths scales from $1\ell_p$ to $10\ell_p$ need to be fitted simultaneously.
 We test the protocol using synthetic image data and show that it can reliably detect ALPs and is robust under the particular range of length scales used in fitting.
-The method can extract the kinetic parameters within 10\% relative error from the ground truth.
+The method can extract the kinetic parameters within a 10\% relative error from the ground truth, if the speed variability of particles is moderate.